-Savannah Levins is an award-winning reporter/multimedia journalist at 11Alive News in Atlanta.
-She is an Alpharetta, Georgia native and UGA graduate.
-She joined the 11Alive team in June of 2021.
+Savannah Levins is an award-winning reporter and fill in anchor at 11Alive News in Atlanta.
+She is an Alpharetta, Georgia native and University of Georgia graduate.
+She joined the 11Alive team in June 2021.

 Before working in Charlotte, Savannah was a multimedia journalist at WLTX-TV, the CBS affiliate in Columbia, South Carolina.
 While in Columbia, she spearheaded coverage of the Charleston Emmanuel Five massacre, the confederate flag take down, and the historic thousand-year flood of 2015, all of which were Emmy-nominated.

 Savannah grew up in Alpharetta, Georgia.
-She graduated early from the University of Georgia (Go Dawgs!) cum laude, with degrees in Broadcast Journalism and International Affairs.
+She graduated early from the University of Georgia (Go Dawgs!) with degrees in broadcast journalism and international affairs.
 She also spent a semester studying international mass communications and foreign policy at Oxford University (Trinity College) in England.

 Savannah loves to travel, meet new people, and tell important stories.
-She'd also love to hear about your favorite local eats!
+She enjoys giving back to the community as a mentor and child advocate.

 Email | slevins@11Alive.com